Portland Loo: In popular culture

 The loos have been featured in the television show Portlandia, and fans seek them out, for photo-ops, when they visit Portland.

-Toilets inspired by the Portland loo
+Similar systems

 In 2018 Vernon, British Columbia planned to purchase Portland loos, but withdrew after being placed on a waiting list, so had a local firm design a similar system.

+Montreal has its own design called Montreal TMAX.